Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Noise in the protocol

-To understand how depolarizing error affects our protocol, in Fig.~\ref{fig:incoh_error}a, we show the best concurrence of the final two-qubit state after applying our protocol.
+To further understand how depolarizing error affects our protocol, in Fig.~\ref{fig:incoh_error}a, we show the best concurrence of the final two-qubit state after applying our protocol.
 We sweep the uniform WGS weight $\phi$ and the depolarizing error probability $p$ on the photonic qubits.
 Notice that even with moderate depolarizing error ($p<0.02$), our protocol can still generate a decent amount of entanglement ($C > 0.9$) over a wide range of weights $\phi$.
 In Fig.~\ref{fig:incoh_error}b, we show the success probability of our protocol.
 In the range $\phi > 0.6 \pi$, the success probability is weakly dependent on the depolarizing error probability $p$.
 Our protocol is more robust against depolarizing error in the regime where $\phi$ is close to $\pi$.
 As $\phi$ decreases, i.e., the CP gate generates less and less entanglement directly, the entanglement generated by our protocol drops significantly with stronger depolarizing error [see Fig.~\ref{fig:incoh_error}a, $\phi \sim 0.1 \pi$ for example].
-This is because the symmetry of the depolarization error does not prefer a special measurement basis.
+This is because the symmetry of the depolarization process does not prefer a special measurement basis.
 However, the depolarizing error makes the final state mixed, which decreases the entanglement of the state.

-To see whether and how much we can still gain using our protocol, we calculate the concurrence advantage ($\Delta C$) of our protocol in Fig.~\ref{fig:incoh_error}c.
-We define the concurrence advantage as the difference between the concurrence of the two-qubit state generated by our protocol and the reference concurrence, which is the concurrence of a two-qubit state generated by directly applying CP gates with phase angle $\phi$ on a pair of depolarized photonic qubits with the same error probability.
-We notice that in a large range of parameters (the region with warm colors in Fig.~\ref{fig:incoh_error}c), our protocol will result in more entanglement between the two photonic qubits.
+To see whether and to what extent we can still benefit from using our protocol, we calculate the concurrence advantage ($\Delta C$) of our protocol in Fig.~\ref{fig:incoh_error}c.
+We define the concurrence advantage as the difference between the concurrence of the two-qubit state generated by our protocol and the reference concurrence, which is the concurrence of a two-qubit state generated by directly applying a CP gate with phase $\phi$ on a pair of depolarized photonic qubits with the same error probability.
+We notice that over a large range of parameters (the region with warm colors in Fig.~\ref{fig:incoh_error}c), our protocol will result in more entanglement between the two photonic qubits.
 Specifically, in the region where $\phi \sim 0.8 \pi$, our protocol can generate more entanglement even with $p \sim 5\%$ [Eq.~\eqref{eq:dep_error}].
 Although the two-qubit state is mixed and does not have maximal entanglement, the state with more entanglement can help to increase the efficiency with further entanglement purification.